 The first entry on our list is a material that is predicted to have a massive impact on the aerospace industry and automobile production.
 However, since its discovery in 2010, it has yet to be used outside experimental applications mostly in space-related tests that have shown extremely promising results.
 It is 200 times more powerful than steel, 1,000 times lighter than paper.
 Graphene is made out of just one layer of carbon atoms that are positioned in a triangular lattice form.
 It is extremely flexible, and the way its carbon atoms bond together makes it not only extremely strong and very conductive of electricity and heat.
 Compared to copper, straps composed of bonded graphene sheets have 10 percent of the mass with up to twice the thermal conductivity.
 While insiders are confident that we'll finally be seeing cars, planes and many electronics using graphene-based technology in the next few years the challenge still remains of producing it in large quantities.

 2. Carbon Fiber

-This material's name ranks not only high on the cool names list, but also on the hardness scale.
+Carbon fiber is a form of fiber that has mostly carbon atoms arranged in a hexagonal pattern.
+These fibers have about 5-10 micrometre in diameter.
+The main difference between graphene and carbon fiber is size graphene is the thickness of a single carbon atom layer a much smaller diameter.
 Carbon fiber features that make it a great choice for building military equipment, rockets, and sport's car parts are high stiffness and very low weight.
 Carbon fiber can also tolerate very high temperatures and is highly resilient to a number of different abrasive chemicals.
-In essence, carbon fiber is super tightly aligned carbon atoms that are between 5 and 10 micrometers in diameter.

 Another hard material that was adapted into the automotive industry and military was kevlar.
 Kevlar is five times more powerful than steel when it comes to the tension that it can withstand.
 That is why it is still used to make bulletproof vests: it is very hard, and a super-light material on top of that.